 This sign shows that the child is severely lacking energy and nutrients, which impair his/her weight gain, but also his/her growth in height.
 Nutrition is especially important in youth for their physical and mental development to become adults.
 When caught early, this impaired height can be reversed with adequate nutrition.
 Having regular visits at the pediatrician is helpful to determine if the child is following his/her growth curves, outlining quickly that there is a problem.

-2- More and more restrictive eating pattern (e.g., adopting a new diet, progressively cutting out foods or food groups from their diet)
+2- More and more restrictive eating patterns (e.g., adopting a new diet, progressively cutting out foods or food groups from their diet)

 Children learn quickly that society associates a thin body as the way to live a happy and healthy life.
 We know that physical appearance has nothing to do with our happiness or health levels (If you want to read more about this, you can read Diet Culture Part 2 ).
 But for children, as they are asking themselves questions about their body image, they may start to find information about the need to pursue weight loss.
 This may lead to adopting different eating habits like adopting a new diet, progressively cutting out foods or food groups, in an attempt to modify their body shape and size.